scheinmensch/Tanzania_Tourism_Prediction/README.md

 *THIS PROJECT IS WORK IN PROGRESS, Nov.
 2023*

+*In Oct.
+I decided to redo parts of the EDA/to make it more detailed.
+When creating the ML model, I discovered that the data was inconsistent and often contradictory.
+I want to get to the bottom of this before I move on to the model.*

 # Zindi Challenge [Tanzania Tourism Prediction](https://zindi.africa/competitions/tanzania-tourism-prediction)

 The Tanzanian tourism sector plays a significant role in the Tanzanian economy, contributing about 17% to the country’s GDP and 25% of all foreign exchange revenues.
 The sector, which provides direct employment for more than 600,000 people and up to 2 million people indirectly, generated approximately $2.4 billion in 2018 according to government statistics.
 Tanzania received a record 1.1 million international visitor arrivals in 2014, mostly from Europe, the US and Africa.